rubymonsters/speakerinnen_liste/README.md

 $ cp config/database_example.yml config/database.yml
 ```

-**1.2 Adjust the settings of that config file according to your needs and ensure you have all server environments (development, test, staging, production) configured**
+**1.2 Adjust the settings of that config file according to your needs and ensure you have all server environments (development, test, staging, production) configured.**

 ## 2. Postgres